A Dynamic Argument for Postive Discrimination

 (Joint with Dominik Duell)

-While scholars and pundits alike have pointed to increasing partisan affect in the US, there has been little analysis as to how partisan affect impacts voting.
-Formally, we show that affective polarization may influence voting through an expressive channel, as voters become more likely to vote instinctively, and through an instrumental channel, as voters expect candidates to take decisions that are favorable towards their partisan in-groups.
-We conduct a laboratory experiment designed to distinguish between the two channels and find that both influence voting.
-The instrumental impact, however, depends on the degree of polarization in policy preferences.
-Importantly, our results confirm that affective polarization decreases the electoral prospects of high valence candidates, as voters become more likely to choose based on identity rather than ability.
+We provide theoretical and experimental evidence that social polarization influences voting through an expressive channel, as voters become more likely to vote instinctively, and through an instrumental channel, as voters expect candidates to take decisions that are favorable to their partisan in-groups.
+Our results confirm that affective polarization decreases the electoral prospects of high-quality candidates, as voters become more likely to choose based on identity rather than ability.
 Journal of Economic Behavior and Organization, 168, pp. 132-65 [PAPER]